Using a Distribution to Find Probabilities In Exercises 11–26, fi... | Channels for Pearson+

 Binomial Distribution

 The binomial distribution describes the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
 It is defined by two parameters: the number of trials and the probability of success.
-This distribution is relevant when assessing the likelihood of a certain number of successes, such as the number of organ transplants performed in a day, given a specific probability.
+This distribution is relevant when assessing the likelihood of a certain number of successful transplants out of a predetermined number of attempts.

 Recommended video: